VAndrJ/Swiftional/README.md

 <details><summary> with</summary>

-Calls the specified closure with the given attribute as its receiver and returns its result.
+It calls the specified closure with the given attribute as its receiver and returns its result.

 </details>